Complementary Products

 Get under the skin

-Without getting bogged down in too much of the ingredient technology (you can read our journal on tech we use to moisturise your skin here), we first need to set the scene and reiterate the biological roles the skin has to play.
+Without getting bogged down in too much of the ingredient technology (you can read our journal on tech we use to moisturise your skin here), we first need to set the scene and reiterate the skin's major roles.

-Broadly speaking this is broken down into seven key roles:
+Broadly speaking this is broken down into seven key things:

 - Physical barrier function to prevent entry or exit of certain matter.